oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/using-neural-and-hybrid-search/using-neural-and-hybrid-search.md

 ## Introduction

 This is an optional lab, primarily geared for users who are familiar with OCI Opensearch.
 This lab shows you how to interact with OCI Opensearch console interface and run basic commands such as creating indexes, running queries to view results.
-It also shows how Machine learning based Neural search can be configured with OCI Opensearch and model creation and deployment for running hybrid search for the clinical-trials workshop
+It also shows how Machine learning based Neural search can be configured with OCI Opensearch and hybrid search can be run for this workshop

 Estimated Lab Time: -- 10 minutes

 ### Oracle cloud Infrastructure Opensearch

 OCI Search with OpenSearch is a fully managed open source service that makes it easy to deploy, operate, and scale OpenSearch on customizable infrastructure.
 The cloud implementation of indexed search product is suitable for both lexical and neural searches based on AI/ML models.
 The product features creation of vector embeddings within the product as well as support for external embeddings only as a vector store.
-This flexibility along with its managed service capability makes it a good platform for Retrieval Augmented Generation (RAG) implementation for large language models (LLMs) such as Oracle Generative AI.
+It also flexibility in finer model tuning and weight adjustments in a hybrid or combination search scenario.
+This flexibility along with its managed service capability makes it a good platform for Retrieval Augmented Generation (RAG) implementation for both small or high dimensional indexed searches.

 ### Objectives